Copyright © 2007-2018 Russ Dewey

 Near-death experiences often have a powerful impact on people who recover from them.
-So-called afterlife experiences involving a bright light and a guide or angel are not uncommon in near-death experiences where oxygen deprivation is involved, such as drowning and heart attacks.
+So-called afterlife experiences involving a bright light or profound insights about life are not uncommon.
+Research shows they occur in about one in eight cardiac resuscitation events.